dasch-swiss/dsp-js-lib/README.md

    - `npm run prepare-dev-publication` to prepare a dev version.
    - `npm run yalc-publish` to publish a local build containing the mocks.

-## Change Version of DSP-API

-DSP-JS is compatible with a specified release of DSP-API.
-To update the target release of DSP-API, the following steps have to be carried out:
-1. Delete local test data with `make delete-test-data`
-2. Generate test data using the target DSP-API release, see <https://docs.knora.org> -> Internals -> Development -> Generating Client Test Data.
-3. Unpack generated test data and integrate it using the npm scripts
-    1. `npm run integrate-admin-test-data`
-    2. `npm run integrate-v2-test-data`
-    3. `npm run expand-jsonld-test-data`.
-4. Run the unit tests with `npm test`
-5. Check for differences in the generated test data with respect to the previous release of DSP-API.
-   If there are changes in the test data that have **no breaking effect**, integrate them.
-   Otherwise DSP-JS has to be adapted to comply with the later version of DSP-JS.
-6. Run the e2e tests against the target release of DSP-API.
-7. Update DSP-API version in `Makefile`, e.g., change `--branch v13.0.0-rc.16` to `--branch v13.0.0-rc.17`.

 ## Publish a new version to NPM

 Before publishing: